 Then gradually things would snowball from there.

-Please read my replies in the comments section below for a more in depth explanation of my thinking on this matter.
+Read my replies in the comments section below, for a more detailed explanation of my thinking on this matter.

 If you’d like to be part of this gentle revolution then share this with your friends.